Juba

-Juba (Note: /ˈdʒuːbə/)) is the capital and largest city of South Sudan.
+Juba (Note: /ˈdʒuːbə/) is the capital and largest city of South Sudan.
 The city is situated on the White Nile and also serves as the capital of the Central Equatoria State.
 It is the most recently declared national capital and had a population of 525,953 in 2017.
 It has an area of 52 sqkm, with the metropolitan area covering 336 sqkm.

 Juba was established in 1920–21 by the Church Missionary Society (CMS) in a small Bari village, also called Juba.
-The city was made as the capital of Mongalla Province in the late 1920s.
+The city was made the capital of Mongalla Province in the late 1920s.
 The growth of the town accelerated following the signing of the Comprehensive Peace Agreement in 2005, which made Juba the capital of the Autonomous Government of Southern Sudan.
 Juba became the capital of South Sudan in 2011 after its independence, but influential parties wanted Ramciel to be the capital.
-The government announced the move of the capital to Ramciel, but it is yet to occur.
+The government announced the move of the capital to Ramciel, but it has not yet occurred.